SimonVaz18/adviser_survey/README.md

 ---

-### 5. Function: 'calculate_weighted_average
+### 5. Function: 'calculate_weighted_average'

 Constants have been set at the start of the code that assigns weights to each survey question based on how important the category is.
 These weights are used in the function to calculate a more meaningful overall score across all categories.

 1. The 'averages' in 'calculate_weighted_average' is the average score taken from the 'calculate_averages' function
 2. Each score is multiplied by its weight in order to give more points to more important questions
-3. All the new weighted scores are summed and all the wweights are summed
+3. All the new weighted scores are summed and all the weights are summed
-4. The total score is then divided by the total weights to give a funal weighted average score
+4. The total score is then divided by the total weights to give a final weighted average score

 ---

 ### 6. Function: 'find_outliers'

 This is a simple function used to identify the highest and lowest rated categories.
-Averages are input and indexed against the questions match thee highest/lowest score with a particular question.
-The function then returns a readable sting displaying the results.
+Averages are input and indexed against the questions match the highest/lowest score with a particular question.
+The function then returns a readable string displaying the results.

 The intention of this function is to provide quick insights into where advisers are doing particularly well and where improvements are needed.